Discover Dynamic Chennai – South India’s Cultural Hub

 Port and Trade

-Chennai Port is India’s second-largest port, handling 61.5 million tons of cargo annually.
-The port’s strategic location makes Chennai a gateway for trade with Southeast Asia and beyond.
+Chennai Port is India’s second-largest port, handling 60+ million tonnes of cargo annually.
+The strategic location makes Chennai a gateway for trade with Southeast Asia and beyond.

 AFRIKA